Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 ### Open Knowledge

-Valetudo is open-source under a permissive license.
+Valetudo is released under a permissive license.
 You're free to understand and modify your instance of Valetudo as you like.
 There's a lot of documentation.
 The code is pretty well-structured and features comments where required.

 Even if for example the Valetudo Companion App were to become delisted from the store-thingy of your operating system,